 - Baggy yoga trousers / harem pants

-Yoga in India is a modest affair and you won’t see the tight yoga clothes that have become a staple of “western” yoga.
+Yoga in India is a modest affair and you won’t see the tight yoga clothes that have become a staple of “western” yoga much.
 Try to bring tops you can tuck into your trousers to avoid flashing during your downward dogs!

 Pin me for Later!